“And behold, I am sending the promise of my Father upon you, but stay in the city until you are clothed with power from on high.” Luke 24:46-53

-- “You know your life has changed when going to the grocery story by yourself — is a vacation.”
+- “You know your life has changed when going to the grocery store by yourself — is a vacation.”

 In the United Kingdom, the idea of “Mothering Day” took a different course.
-Celebrated on the 4th Sunday of Lent, so-call Laetare Sunday, this feast honors mothers but also requires a visit to that “mother church,” in one’s town – perhaps, the cathedral of the town or diocese; and to the very location of one’s own baptism.
+Celebrated on the 4th Sunday of Lent, so-call Laetare Sunday, this feast honors mothers but also requires a visit to that “mother church,” in one’s town – perhaps, the city’s cathedral or diocese; and to the very location of one’s own baptism.

 With the baking of special cakes for dessert – this visit to “Mum” is a recognition of one’s own spiritual birth in waters of baptism – the very location for grace and family celebration.

-So this is a day in time, and a day of grace.
+So this is a day in time and a day of grace.
 This time of year is filled with grace-filled celebrations.
-Yesterday, I attend a first holy communion of second graders.
+Yesterday, I attended the first holy communion of second graders.
 Last week I presided at a wedding anniversary of friends of mine, surrounded by family and friends.
 There are graduations and high school/college reunions.
-These are all signs of vitality and growth, transitions and accomplishments.
+These are all signs of vitality and growth, transitions, and accomplishments.

-We celebrate Mother’s Day to honor women and sometimes this is not limited to women, also men, who do the astonishing work of generative love: sometime as single moms, working moms, caring for and being “care-giver” to their children, and older parents.
+We celebrate Mother’s Day to honor women, also men, who do the astonishing work of generative love: sometimes as single moms, working moms, caring for and being “caregiver” to their children, and older parents.

-A close friend of mine, Frank Barrett gave an eloquent eulogy at his mother’s funeral Mass recently.
-She died in Ohio, at the age of 92.
-Among the themes about Sissy, this remarkable mother and deeply devoted Catholic, these incidents stand out, and say something larger about a mother’s love.
+A close friend of mine, Frank Barrett, gave an eloquent eulogy at his mother’s funeral Mass recently.
+She died in Ohio at the age of 92.
+Among the themes about Sissy, this remarkable mother, and deeply devoted Catholic, these incidents stand out and say something more significant about a mother’s love.

 In the eulogy, Frank draws from the deep well of family stories:

 “A saint is a person who wills one thing.
 The meaningful life is the life of surrendering to an unconditional commitment.”
 (Soren Kierkegaard).
-My mother in this sense was a saint – she was completely devoted to family.
+My mother, in this sense, was a saint – she was wholly devoted to family.

-The next game I sat on the bench the entire game and felt humiliated.
+In the next game, I sat on the bench the entire match and felt humiliated.
 I found out later that she went to the little league office and protested.
 There is now a policy that every kid can play in at least part of every game.
 My mother changed the rules.
-She was fiercely loyal to family and provided what was missing.
+She was fiercely loyal to her family and provided what was missing.